dnkmmr69420/dotfile-rollback-and-backup/README.md

 - rename-profile: renames a profile, even your current profile
 - list-backups: lists all of your profiles/backups
 - list-contents: list contents of your current profile
+- archive-current: archives the current profile
+- archive: archives a profile of your choice
+- import-archive: imports an archive into a profile
 - what-profile: prints your current profile
 - help: displays help

+Archive commands is useful for transfering dotfiles from computer to computer unless you wanna use git